Shorebirds of Brisbane

 Shorebirds, also known as waders, gather in large numbers on Australian coastal and inland wetlands.
 Shorebirds generally have long legs in relation to their body size, no webbing on their feet and they don't swim.

-Some features that make shorebirds different to one another include their nesting habits, beak types, food and whether they are migratory or residential.
+Special features that make shorebirds different to one another include their nesting habits, specialised beak types, diet, expert hunting skills, and whether they are migratory or residential.

-Regardless of the time of the day, shorebirds feed according to the tide, using their long beaks to dig for worms, insects and crustaceans.
+Regardless of the time of the day, shorebirds feed at low tide, peaking and probing for worms, insects and crustaceans.
 Their bills are specialised and variable depending on where they feed such as along the shore line or along the beach, in wetlands or around rocky headlands.

 For more information, visit the Queensland Wader Study Group website.

 Residential and migratory shorebirds

-Migratory shorebirds visiting Australia come from their breeding grounds in the northern hemisphere countries such as Siberia, Korea, China or Japan.
-Migratory shorebirds travel along the East Asian-Australasian flyway and when they arrive in Brisbane, many will have travelled 13,000 kilometres.
+Migratory shorebirds are visitors that live part of their year along Australia's wetlands and coastal shorelines.
+Our visitors fly amazing distances as far as Siberia, Korea, China and Japan from their breeding ground in the northern hemisphere.
+The migration routes these birds travel is called the East Asian-Australasian flyway and when they arrive in Brisbane, many will have travelled 13,000 kilometres.
 Approximately two million shorebirds visit Australia between September and April, with over 40,000 arriving in Moreton Bay each year.

-The largest shorebird, the Eastern Curlew, weighs up to 900 grams and flies from Russia.
+The largest shorebird, the critically endangered Eastern Curlew, weighs up to 900 grams and flies from Russia every year.
 The smallest migratory bird, the Red-Necked Stint, weighs up to 30 grams and migrates between Siberia and Australia each year.

 - make up about 10 per cent of Australia's species of birds

-- travel distances of up to 25,000 kilometres each year
+- need huge amounts of energy to travel distances of up to 25,000 kilometres each year

 - are able to sleep by allowing one side of the brain to shut down while flying.